-Delve into the exotic world of bromeliads and see how many of our popular garden plants are classified under the bromeliad family.
-Originating from the tropical Americas, bromeliads come in array of fascinating florescent colours, leaf characteristics and growing habits bringing an instant touch of the tropics to the coolest and driest climate gardens.
+Delve into the exotic world of bromeliads and see how many popular garden plants are classified under the bromeliad family.
+Originating from the tropical Americas, bromeliads come in various fascinating florescent colours, leaf characteristics and growing habits bringing an instant touch of the tropics to the coolest and driest climate gardens.

 How bromeliads like to grow